 Agree on the fare before starting your ride with tricycles.

-General safety measures apply when exploring, particularly in busy places.
+General safety measures apply when exploring, especially in crowded areas.

-Mostly flat and sandy, making it accessible for walking.
-Certain areas could have uneven sand.
+Predominantly flat and sandy, making it accessible for walking.
+Certain areas could are not level sand.

 Surfaced trails and roads, generally easy to navigate.
-Crowds can create difficulty in some locations.
+Crowds could produce difficulty in some areas.

 Access to Diniwid and Puka Beach may involve some uneven terrain or boat transfers.